openam-jp/openam/README.md

 ## License

-This project is licensed under the Common Development and Distribution License (CDDL).
+This project is subject to [the Common Development and Distribution License (CDDL)](LICENSE.md).

-The binaries provided by this project are subject to the CDDL license terms `5.
+Please check all the terms of the CDDL license before using it.

+Pay particular attention to the following `5.
 DISCLAIMER OF WARRANTY`.

 ```
 5. DISCLAIMER OF WARRANTY.